prajyotkcsu/find-near-me/README.md

   }
 }
 ```
-Here, lat and lon values are taken from google maps coordinates
+#### Note: lat and lon values are my own coordinates taken from google maps.

 #### App returns
 ```